gridaco/assistant/README.md

 **_to shortly brief,_**

-- any form of modifing this software, including clone, fork, merge is allowed with no restrictions.
+- Any form of modifing this software, including clone, fork, merge is allowed with no restrictions.
-- making profit "by using" this software is allowed with no restrictions.
+- Making profit "by using" this software is allowed with no restrictions.
-- making profit "by re-distributing" is not allowed. recap, you cannot publish this plugin as an alternative to this original plugin.
+- Making profit "by re-distributing" is not allowed.
+Recap, you cannot publish this plugin as an alternative to this original plugin.
-  -- why is that? we are taking "minimum" profit from this software, we will prevent from other enterprise from copycatting this software.
+  -- Why is that?
+We are taking "minimum" profit from this software, we will prevent from other enterprise from copycatting this software.
-- the code and packages distributed via this repository is free to use without any restrictions.
+- The code and packages distributed via this repository is free to use without any restrictions.
-- code, design is free to use and modify. (just don't make any profits by re-distributing this plugin.)
+- The code and design is free to use and modify.
+(Just don't make any profits by re-distributing this plugin.)

 ### DISCLAIMER

-re-use of this software and it's license is overrided by [contributing-and-license](https://github.com/bridgedxyz/contributing-and-license)
+Re-use of this software and it's license is overrided by [contributing-and-license](https://github.com/bridgedxyz/contributing-and-license)